CRS in Uganda

 Often described as the "Pearl of Africa," Uganda is defined by its rich culture, diverse flora and fauna, and engaging people.
 Despite these natural advantages, Uganda continues to face serious development challenges resulting from a protracted civil war, a devastating AIDS pandemic and trans-generational poverty.

-Catholic Relief Services Uganda fosters sustained development solutions by working with and through local partners, specifically the Ugandan Catholic Church, to help Ugandans identify and address the root causes of poverty and injustice affecting their lives.
+CRS Uganda fosters sustained development solutions by working with and through local partners, specifically the Ugandan Catholic Church, to help Ugandans identify and address the root causes of poverty and injustice affecting their lives.

 Country News and Stories

 The lucrative product attracts thieves but new harvest declarations promote higher quality and more secure crops.

 March 15, 2023

 Raising Uganda’s Vanilla Market Position

 With sustained quality production, Ugandan farmers strive to join the world’s leading suppliers of the lucrative bean.

 Amidst a simmering conflict in the Democratic Republic of Congo, CRS calls for peace, pushes for more humanitarian support

 CRS urges increased support for families fleeing violence in the Dem Republic of Congo